adon-cloudcannon/landing-page-test/src/collections/posts/2021-11-12-sparking-joy-ui-improvements.md

             with our use of rounded corners, and I am personally very excited to pull them into our app.
-Our research shows that this will help our app feel friendlier and more familiar, especially to the editors and clients who mostly use our CMS.&nbsp;
+Our research shows that this will help our app feel friendlier and more familiar, especially to the editors and clients who mostly use our CMS.

             The move to eight-pixel borders gives us the opportunity to review